 If you are operating a Hungarian company that sells goods or services to clients in the UK, you should keep in mind the following:

-(England, Scotland, and Wales)
+Selling | Goods (England, Scotland, and Wales) | Services (entire UK) |

-B2BNo VAT on the invoice.
+B2B | No VAT on the invoice.
 The buyer will pay customs duty and taxes in the UK.
-Place of delivery is in the UK.No VAT on the invoice.
+Place of delivery is in the UK. | No VAT on the invoice.
+The buyer pays VAT in the UK.
+Place of delivery is in the UK. |

-B2CNo VAT on the invoice.
+B2C | No VAT on the invoice.
 The buyer will pay customs duty and taxes in the UK.
-Place of delivery is in the UK.27% VAT on the invoice (unless your company is not subject to VAT).* Place of delivery is in Hungary.
+Place of delivery is in the UK. | 27% VAT on the invoice (unless your company is not subject to VAT).* Place of delivery is in Hungary. |

 *Some services do not require a VAT invoice.
 In these cases, place of delivery will be the UK, and the buyer must be pay taxes according to UK law.
 Such services include consultation and other similar intellectual activities, like marketing services, data management, or translation and interpretation.